Social Anxiety Is Common But Many People Are Happily Living With It

 You know what it is and what the symptoms are, now we need to know how to get over social anxieties.
 It’s not clear that anxiety disorders are inherited or develop as a result of environmental causes, but they can run in families.
 It is important to remember that professional help is available!
 Cognitive behavioral therapy and specialized therapists to help treat this disorder can be life-changing.
-Another cool thing is that there are both inpatient and outpatient natural treatments for anxiety teach you how to overcome social phobia.
+Another cool thing is that there are both inpatient and outpatient natural treatments for anxiety that teach you how to overcome social phobia.
 Even better news is that there are proactive ways to develop new routines that help ease and conquer your social anxiety.
 And you can do these any time.

 - Reframe your thoughts — When thinking negatively about a social situation, switch is up and focus on the positive.
 Anytime a bad thought surfaces, immediately replace negative thinking.

 - Meditate and be mindful — Take time to sit and reflect during meditation.
 Smother yourself with affirmations and focus on mantras to uplift your spirits.

-- Expose yourself — Take time to control your exposure to your social anxiety.
+- Increase your exposure to other people — Take time to control your exposure to your social anxiety.
 Practice, so to say.
 Schedule a trip to a local coffee shop by yourself.
-This will allow you to work on getting the right mindset beforehand.
-After your venture, make sure you allow yourself comfort time to decompress.
+Planning the trip gets you ready before you leave your home.
+After your venture, make sure you allow yourself time to decompress.

 - Adopt a healthy lifestyle — Drink water, exercise, eat right, and get enough sleep.
-Having a clean and balanced lifestyle can help cancel out anxieties that are caught by depriving ourselves of natural needs.
+Having a clean and balanced lifestyle can help reduce anxieties that build up when we deprive ourselves of natural needs.
 Avoiding food with caffeine as well as abstaining from drugs and alcohol can be very helpful too.